 Each glyph name has a bulk of info associated with it, from Unicode value to categorization and sorting.
 All this is stored in the internal glyph database, or shortly: the ‘Glyph Data’.

 Ever wondered why Glyphs knows so much about the glyphs you create?
-Like, when you enter the name of a glyph, it sets the Unicode and when you choose Glyph > Set Anchors (Cmd-U) or Glyph > Reset Anchors (Cmd-Opt-U), it sets the right diacritical anchors.
+Like, when you enter the name of a glyph, it sets the Unicode and when you choose Glyph > Set Anchors (Cmd-U) or Glyph > Reset Anchors (Cmd-Shift-U), it sets the correct diacritical anchors.
 Where does it store all that information?

 Tucked away inside the Glyphs application, there is a file called